KienTran2000/vn_sme_dashboard/README.md

 Vietnam GSO and Ministry of Information and Communications (MIC) for providing access to open SME datasets.

-GeoJSON Vietnam provinces shapefile from GADM / [data.vietnam.gov.vn] for map rendering.
+GeoJSON Vietnam provinces shapefile from <a href="https://github.com/highcharts/map-collection-dist/blob/master/countries/vn/vn-all.topo.json?short_path=881c496"></a>

 Dash by Plotly – A powerful Python framework for building web-based data applications.